Fabrication and characterization of vacuum-gap microstrip resonators

 \begin{widetext}

 \end{widetext}

 Here $F\tan\delta$ is the loss tangent of the material connected to the TLS combined with its filling factor $F$, which, as we are only interested in the losses of our structures as a whole, can be set to 1. $\Psi$ denotes the complex digamma function.
 The kinetic inductance fraction $\alpha = L_\text{kin}/L_\text{tot}$ is the fraction of the kinetic inductance $L_\text{kin}$ of the resonator over the total inductance $L_\text{tot}$, which is the sum of the kinetic and geometric inductance. $\Delta_\text{S0}$ denotes the superconducting energy gap at zero temperature.
-It is worth noting, that the effect of the TLS is more noticeable in the granular aluminum resonators but also manifests in the aluminum resonators (see appendix \ref{sec:appendix_QualityFactors}).
+It is worth noting that the effect of the TLS is more noticeable in the granular aluminum resonators, but also manifests in the aluminum resonators (see Supplementary Material \ref{sec:appendix_Temperature}).
 The more pronounced effect in the granular aluminum is due to two reasons.
-Firstly the larger superconducting gap forces the frequency down at comparably higher temperature, revealing more of the TLS effect in the temperature range of \SIrange[]{150}{400}{\milli\kelvin}.
-As a second factor, it has to be mentioned that by design, the granular aluminum resonators reside in a lower frequency range than the aluminum resonators, namely $\SI{4}{\giga\hertz} < f_\text{grAl} < \SI{6.5}{\giga\hertz}$, compared to $\SI{7.5}{\giga\hertz} < f_\text{Al} < \SI{10}{\giga\hertz}$, which leads to the TLS part of eq.\,\ref{eq:fitfunc} having a larger effect at lower temperatures due to the factor $\frac{h f}{2\pi k_\text{B}T}$.
+Firstly, the larger superconducting gap forces the frequency down at comparably higher temperature, revealing more of the TLS effect in the temperature range of \SIrange[]{150}{400}{\milli\kelvin}.
+As a second factor, it has to be mentioned that by design, the granular aluminum resonators reside in a lower frequency range than the aluminum resonators, namely $\SI{4}{\giga\hertz} < f_\text{grAl} < \SI{6.5}{\giga\hertz}$, compared to $\SI{7.5}{\giga\hertz} < f_\text{Al} < \SI{12}{\giga\hertz}$, which leads to the TLS part of eq.\,\ref{eq:fitfunc} having a larger effect at lower temperatures due to the factor $\frac{h f}{2\pi k_\text{B}T}$.